IRIS SOFTWARE GROUP GENERAL TERMS & CONDITIONS

 1.4 We shall only be obliged to provide the Services during Service Hours at the Location(s) unless otherwise agreed in writing.

-1.5 We may suspend the Service without notice and without any liability to You if:
+1.5 We may suspend any Service or any User’s access to any Service without notice and without any liability to You if:

-1.5.1 the Service or Licensed Materials are being used in breach of this Agreement (including without limitation failure to pay any Charges);
+1.5.1 the Service or Licensed Materials are being used in breach of this Agreement (including without limitation failure to pay any Charges), or in a way which We reasonably believe amounts to fraudulent or illegal activities, or the infringement of the IPR of any third party;

-1.5.2 there is a breach of security in respect of which We reasonably believe that the suspension of the Service is necessary to Yours or Our network or a third party network; or
+1.5.2 there is an actual or perceived security risk, attack or breach of security in respect of which We reasonably believe that the suspension of the Service is necessary to Yours or Our network or a third party network; or

 1.5.3 if required by law or regulation or as compelled by a law enforcement or government agency or other relevant regulatory agency.